alejo4373/backend-development-bootcamp/session_2.md

 * Try to retrieve a business by an id that doesn't exist in the database, say `100`

 #### Adding a new businesses

+Too add a new business we will use an `INSERT` SQL query as follows.

 ```js
 const add = async (newBusiness) => {